jointakahe/takahe/docs/installation.rst

 either for a small installation.
 If Stator gets backed up, you can either run more workers or call the URL more often to ensure it gets more throughput.

-While you can run Takahē directly from a checkout if you like, we're not officially supporting that right now, as it increases our support burden by having to deal with lots of OS and library versions.
+While you can run Takahē directly from a checkout if you like (rather than having to use the Docker image), we're not officially supporting that right now, as it increases our support burden by having to deal with lots of OS and library versions.
 It's a standard Django app, though, so if you know what you're doing, have at it - just expect us to